-Native Bauhinia-lysiphyllum cunninghamii
+Native Bauhinia - Lysiphyllum cunninghamii

-The trees are up to six metres tall with dark, coarsely leaves have two lobes which are joined like a butterfly's to-back positioning of the leaves gives rise to the this tree - "Jiggle" tree.
-Jiggle means mother-in-law and Aboriginal custom, mother-in-law and son-in-law must each other.
-The seed pods are large and reddish brown, they mature.
-The flowers are bright red and full of popular tree with honeyeaters.
-Another name given to Delight" because the sap, when dry, forms a chewy gum flaking bark.
-The wings.
-This back Aboriginal name according to not directly face becoming darked nectar, making it this tree is "Turkis which when eaten with the nectar resembles this sweet.
+The trees are up to six meters tall with dark, coarsely flaking bark.
+The leaves have two lobes which are joined like a butterfly's wings.
+This back-to-back positioning of the leaves gives rise to the Aboriginal name for this tree - "Jiggle" tree.
+Jiggle means mother-in-law and according to Aboriginal custom, mother-in-law and son-in-law must not directly face each other.
+The seed pods are large and reddish brown, becoming darker as they mature.
+The flowers are bright red and full of nectar, making it a popular tree with honeyeaters.
+Another name given to this tree is "Turkish Delight" because the sap, when dry, forms a chewy gum which when eaten with the nectar resembles this sweet.
 The Bauhinia trees flowers spasmodically between April and August and fruits appear between November and January.
 It makes an ideal shade tree and is used for nesting in by native bees.
-A medium-sized tree, usually with a short, stout trunk, its outer branches har down giving it a characteristic weeping appearance.
+A medium-sized tree, usually with a short, stout trunk, its outer branches hang down giving it a characteristic weeping appearance.
 The leaves of the Bauhinia are its most distinctive feature.
 Each consists of a paired leaflet resembling a butterfly.
 They are high in protein and are relished by many grazing animals, especially cattle.

-River She-oak-casuarina equestifolia
+River Sheoak - Casuarina equestifolia

-The River Oak is an attractive evergreen tree with fine greyish green needle-like foliage that grows to a height of 10-35 m with a spread of about 10 metres.
+The River Oak is an attractive evergreen tree with fine greyish green needle-like foliage that grows to a height of 10-35 m with a spread of about 10 meters.
 The trunk is usually erect, with dense rough bark.
 Flowers are reddish-brown in the male and red in the female.
-Cones are small, nearly round to elongat and about 10 mm across.
+Cones are small, nearly round to elongated and about 10 mm across.
 Trees are usually found in sunny locations along stream banks and swampy areas.
-It's widely recognised as an important tree for stabilising riverbanks and for soil erosion preventi accepting wet and dry soils.
+It's widely recognized as an important tree for stabilizing riverbanks and for soil erosion prevention accepting wet and dry soils.
 Suited to windy sites and coastal areas.

-Desert Bloodwood-corymbia opac
+Desert Bloodwood - Corymbia opaca

 Desert Bloodwood grows on the plains of the Great Sandy Desert.
-The tree grows up to 30 feet in heig The tree features rough bark and sap that looks like thick red blood while its leaves appear tough and leathery.
+The tree grows up to 30 feet in height.
+The tree features rough bark and sap that looks like thick red blood while its leaves appear tough and leathery.
 The roots store water for use in dry periods.
 In April through October, the tree produces yellow and white flowers with nectar that provides food for several desert animals including opossums and insects.
 This tree has been a supermarket, pharmacy and hardware store for desert Aboriginal people.
-You can eat the plump, green grubs from the gall (bush coconut) and grubs that live under the bark; collect honey or "sugarbag" from the hives of stingless native bees; make a sweet drink from the nectar make carrying bowls from the bumps (boules) on the bark, obtain medicine from the red sap and colled drinking water from hollows and the roots.
-The red sap was also used to tan kangaroo-skin water bags the dead wood is one of favoured firewoods, burning with a steady, fruit capsules are used and as toys the most regarded a hot flame; in necklace
+You can eat the plump, green grubs from the gall (bush coconut) and grubs that live under the bark; collect honey or "sugarbag" from the hives of stingless native bees: make a sweet drink from the nectar, make carrying bowls from the bumps (boules) on the bark, obtain medicine from the red sap and collect drinking water from hollows and the roots.
+The red sap was also used to tan kangaroo-skin water bags; the dead wood is one of the most favored firewood's, regarded as burning with a steady, hot flame; fruit capsules are used in necklaces and as toys

-Broome corymbia zygophylla
+Broome Bloodwood - Corymbia zygophylla

-Tree to 6m with bark and persistent; mature green.
-Flowers are contains sugarbag that is roug leaves dull white.
-Ofte (bush hone
+Tree to 6m with bark that is rough and persistent; mature leaves dull green.
+Flowers are white.
+Often contains sugarbag (bush honey).